Who was first?

 While the finished product may look the same, it uses a completely different design approach to achieve that result.

-More recently, Camera Foundry owner, Caleb Pike, released a video on Instagram falsely accusing us of "copying Cineback" which we refute, given the history outlined above.
+More recently, Camera Foundry owner, Caleb Pike, released a video on Instagram accusing us of "copying Cineback" which we refute, given the history outlined above.
 Who created the first camera cage?
 You don't see Smallrig publicly stating that Tilta copied them, or Kondor Blue complaining that Neewer stole their idea.
 A camera cage is just that, and it can be made by multiple manufacturers unless there is a unique point of difference that has been officially patented.
-No patents exist for a Cineback or a Cinerig Camera Base, and since we released our original product, other similar products have now come to market by other brands.
+As no patents currently exist for a Cineback or a Cinerig Camera Base, and since we released our original product, other similar products have now come to market by other brands.
 It's an open market and we encourage competition.

 We have many new products and models currently in development, but given the global success of the Sony FX3 and FX30 cameras, it simply made good sense to invest our time and resources into those models first.